Canon SX420 vs Leica M10

-Both the SX420 and the M10 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the M10 followed on from the Leica M Typ 262.
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Leica M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX420 IS:

 - Broader imaging potential: Can record not only still images but also 720/25p movies.